tfarina/isengard/c/namingconventions.md

 letter, and each subsequent word starts with a capital letter, with no separators.

-## Snake Case

-snake_case is a naming convention where all words are lowercase and separated by underscores.

-## Screaming Snake Case

-SCREAMING_SNAKE_CASE is a naming convention where all words are uppercase and separated by underscores.

-## Kebab Case

-kebab-case is a naming convention where all words are lowercase and separated by hyphens.

 ## Flat Case

 flatcase is a naming convention where all letters are lowercase and words are